Education theory

 Education is a field of enormous scope, variety, history, and importance to humankind.
 Because of this, a branch of education formed to study and theorize on the very nature of education.
 Educational theorists believe that learning about the processes of education could help explain these processes, why they work, where they came from, how they are developing, and how they could be used to their maximum potential.
 Educational theories, like theories in other fields, may be helpful in transferring information between settings or creating comparisons between sets of information.
 They can also help people identify weaknesses and make important improvements to ensure that education best serves the needs of modern people and societies.

 Education theories tend to extend how people view education.
 Generally, people think of education in terms of its results, such as expanded knowledge, good grades, improved job performance, proper manners, and strong values.
-People may also consider education in terms of the physical structures and dynamics involved, such as a school building, classrooms, teacher-to-student ratios, learning books or technologies.
+People may also consider education in terms of the physical structures and dynamics involved, such as a school building, classrooms, teacher-to-student ratios, learning books, curriculum materials, or technologies.
 Education theories may relate to those areas but often delve much farther into the actual nature of education itself.
 Theorists may examine the psychological processes behind education, such as people’s thoughts or feelings about learning or motivations to learn.
 Theories may establish new understandings about learning that expand the conceptual framework of education and create new vocabulary by which people can discuss, share, and increase their knowledge.

 In modern times, education theory serves as an umbrella term over a large assortment of theories relating to the countless aspects of learning.
 It may also be known as learning, instructional, or pedagogical theory, depending on the context in which it is used.
 Education theory has become an important facet of educational and psychological studies.
 Through it, theorists may make new discoveries about how or why people learn that may be emphasized to improve education.
 Alternately, theorists may discover problems in current educational systems or processes that can be corrected to bring important benefits to learners.